Top 5 This Week

 Best Places to Live in Western Australia 2026: Perth Suburbs, Fremantle, and the South West

 Western Australia’s residential landscape is anchored by Perth — a city where the choice of suburb is fundamentally about the relationship between ocean proximity, CBD access, and the resources-economy lifestyle that dominates the state’s culture.
 The Indian Ocean is not a weekend destination in Perth; it is a daily reality, and the suburbs that combine beach walking distance with inner-city café access and manageable CBD commutes command premiums that reveal the depth of that priority.
-Beyond Perth, the South West region (Margaret River, Busselton, Dunsborough) has emerged as one of Australia’s most desirable lifestyle destinations for households willing to trade the city’s employment density for world-class surf, wine country living, and a community character built around outdoor recreation.
-Fremantle — the historic port city 19km south of Perth — occupies a unique position as an alternative urban centre with a cultural character distinct from Perth’s more corporate centre.
+Beyond Perth, the South West region (Margaret River, Busselton, Dunsborough) has emerged as one of Australia’s most desirable lifestyle destinations for households willing to trade the city’s employment density for world-class surf, wine country living, and a community built around outdoor recreation.
+Fremantle — the historic port city 19km southwest of Perth — occupies a unique position as an alternative urban centre with a cultural identity distinct from Perth’s more corporate centre.

 1. Cottesloe and Swanbourne: The Gold Standard